tomfran/tomfran.github.io/content/posts/pair-unpair.md

 You basically struggle to switch focus from one Mac to another if those devices are paired to both.

 There are some paid apps that promise to fix this, for only **$14.99**!
-But you only need ten free lines of code to make this work.
+But you only need ten free lines of code to make this work (most of the times).

 ## Requirements